Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 The economy is rooted in agriculture.
 Today, about one-third of the land is dedicated to farming.
 Great business opportunities exist for international trade with Asia and the United States.
 Because of Surrey’s Pacific Rim location, combined with its growing and multicultural population, it’s a strong city for business.

 Due to population growth, Surrey became one of the best places in B.C. to invest in real estate.
-Over the past five years, more than $6 billion of building permits were issued and the Canada Mortgage and Housing Corporation reported a significant increase in the number of housing starts.
+Over the past five years, more than $6 billion of building permits were issued, and the Canada Mortgage and Housing Corporation reported an increase in the number of housing starts.

 The strongest growth industry is health.
-This is due to the increasing need for medical aid for Surrey’s aging population.
+This is due to the rising need for medical services for Surrey’s aging population.

 The top industries in this city include: